 For most of my creative writing life, I’ve tried to write novels.
 Novels are the pinnacle of fiction writing in the same way oil painting is the pinnacle of art.
 I thought that if I was going to be a writer, I didn’t have a choice but to write novels.

-However, in the last six months, my thoughts have changed.
-I’ve locked my novel away in my desk drawer to focus all my attention on short stories.
+However, recently, my thoughts have changed.
+In fact, for a few years I locked my novel away in my desk drawer to focus all my attention on short stories.

 Here are four reasons why I chose to write short stories instead of novels: